jcubic/wayne/README.md

 > becasue it will not able to find other side of the BroadcastChannel.
 If you want to send data persistently,
 > it's better to use IndexedDB to share data between main thread and Service Worker.
 You can use library like
 > [idb-keyval](https://github.com/jakearchibald/idb-keyval) by Jake Archibald for this.
+>
+> But it will work when you use RPC with fetch (like in above example) that originate from the same page
+> that create the channel.

 ### Server-Sent Events